 The Strad magazine describes cellist Ani Aznavoorian as having “Scorchingly committed performances that wring every last drop of emotion out of the music.
 Her technique is well-nigh immaculate, she has a natural sense of theater, and her tone is astonishingly responsive.”
 Ms. Aznavoorian is in demand as a soloist and chamber musician with some of the most recognized ensembles, and she has appeared with many of the world’s leading orchestras including the Chicago Symphony Orchestra, the Boston Pops, the Tokyo Philharmonic, the Helsinki Philharmonic, the Finnish Radio Symphony, the International Sejong Soloists, the Belgrade Philharmonic, the Juilliard Orchestra, and the Edmonton Symphony.
-Ms. Aznavoorian has also appeared as recitalist and chamber musician in over twenty countries spanning five continents.
-This season marks Ms. Aznavoorian’s tenth year as principal cellist with Camerata Pacifica.
+This season marks Ms. Aznavoorian’s thirteenth year as Principal Cellist with Camerata Pacifica.